mkab2000/calculator/README.md

 ### Continued development

 The project is unfinished as of yet, some minor bugs and the lack of period functionality.
 Will likely rewrite calculator functionality from scratch.
+Also, adjust the layout for mobile devices.

 ## Author